The Hodge--Poincar\'e polynomial of the moduli spaces of stable vector bundles over an algebraic curve: Introduction and statement of results

-The first results on the cohomology of $\mathcal{M}(n,d)$ are due to P. E. Newstead who computed the Betti numbers of $\mathcal{M}(2,1)\cong \mathcal{M}_{(0)}^s(2,1)$ from the results obtained in his paper \cite{N1}.
-From these results Harder observed that the Betti numbers of $\mathcal{M}(2,1)$ can be also computed by arithmetic methods and the Weil conjectures \cite{H}.
+The first results on the cohomology of $\mathcal{M}(n,d)$ are due to P. E. Newstead who computed the Betti numbers of $\mathcal{M}(2,1)= \mathcal{M}_{(0)}^s(2,1)$ from the results obtained in his paper \cite{N1}.
+From these results Harder observed that the Betti numbers of $\mathcal{M}(2,1)$ can also be computed by arithmetic methods and the Weil conjectures \cite{H}.
 The latter method was generalized by Harder and Narasimhan to obtain the Betti numbers of $\mathcal{M}(n,d)$ when $(n,d)=1$ (see \cite{HN}).

-Another way to carry out this computations was introduced by Atiyah and Bott in their seminal paper \cite{AB}.
+Another way to carry out these computations was introduced by Atiyah and Bott in their seminal paper \cite{AB}.
 This is based on the definition of a stratification in the infinite dimensional space of all possible holomorphic structures on a fixed $\mathcal{C}^{\infty}$ bundle of rank $n$ and degree $d$.
 The stratification turns out to be equivariantly perfect with respect to the action of the gauge group that is acting on the space of all possible holomorphic structures.
 Then, the equivariant Morse inequalities deduced from that allow us to obtain an inductive formula for the equivariant Betti numbers of the stratum classifying the semistable points.
-From this, when $(n,d)=1$ they obtain a formula for the Betti numbers of $\mathcal{M}(n,d)$, by representing this moduli as a geometric invariant theory (GIT) quotient of the space of all possible holomorphic structures by the action of the group of complex automorphisms or complexified gauge group.
+From this, when $(n,d)=1$, they obtain a formula for the Betti numbers of $\mathcal{M}(n,d)$ by representing this moduli space as a geometric invariant theory (GIT) quotient of the space of all possible holomorphic structures by the action of the group of complex automorphisms or complexified gauge group.

 There is still another way of doing this that is described in \cite{K1}.
-Except for the fact that Atiyah and Bott's method for computing the Betti numbers works with infinite dimensional spaces and groups, the method of \cite{K1} can be regarded as a generalization of that of \cite{AB}.
+Except for the fact that Atiyah and Bott's method for computing the Betti numbers works with infinite-dimensional spaces and groups, the method of \cite{K1} can be regarded as a generalization of that of \cite{AB}.